Some Ideas to Share

 Memento Mori / SM Mint (2015 CE)

-Admittedly, these coins cross between two areas of collecting being that they are art rounds and bullion at the same time.
+Admittedly, these coins cross between two areas of collecting because they are art rounds and bullion at the same time.
 I decided to include them here since they are made in one-ounce copper, silver and 1/10 oz. gold sets of twelve.
 These were designed by two artists.
 Renown tattoo artist Kiana Roo and another unknown artist who picked up after she stopped working on the project.
 The designs are highly stylized and very unique.
 The runs are very short on these, and as a result, they have been selling for a much higher premium over spot metal prices.
 SM Mint is listed as the supplier and seems to have very high standards for the bullion rounds and heavy QA before they are released.

 The .999 copper run is listed at 2000 pieces, the .999 silver at 500 and the .9999 gold strikes at only 99 sets.
 Each coin in silver and copper has a stamped edge with the number in the run.
 All the silver and copper rounds are done in an antiqued brushed satin proof finish and each metal set has its own obverse design with aid in reducing counterfeit coins being produced.